Prepare Azure resources for replication of on-premises machines

-If you have just created your free Azure account then you are the administrator of your subscription.
-If you are not the subscription administrator, work with the administrator to assign the permissions you need.
-To enable replication for a new virtual machine, you must have:
+If you just created your free Azure account, you're the administrator of your subscription.
+If you're not the subscription administrator, work with the administrator to assign the permissions you need.
+To enable replication for a new virtual machine, you must have permission to:

-- Permission to create a virtual machine in the selected resource group
+- Create a VM in the selected resource group.

-- Permission to create a virtual machine in the selected virtual network
+- Create a VM in the selected virtual network.

 Create a storage account